darsain/imagesloaded/README.md

 # imagesLoaded

-A small library that triggers a callback after all the selected/child images have been loaded.
-Because you can't do `addEventListener` on cached and already loaded images.
+A small library for DOM images loading state notifications.

 This library has no dependencies.